-- 4.3 All amounts due and payable hereunder by LICENSEE shall be made in United States funds without deductions for taxes, assessments, fees, hold-backs or charges of any kind.
-Checks shall be made payable to USI and shall be forwarded to USI at the address in paragraph 4.2 above along with a Royalty Report in the form designated by USI. - 4.4 LICENSEE shall keep complete and prepare records of all Products produced, distributed, sold or otherwise used or disposed of by LICENSEE with credit shown for returns for which actual credit is given to customers, such records to show separately the identity of and quantity of Licensee Product sold or otherwise used or disposed.
-Sales shall be considered as made on either the date of shipment of the products, or registration activation, if such registration is required under this License. - 4.5 USI shall have the right, upon at least 90 days' written notice to LICENSEE, to have the correctness of any Royalty Report audited, at its expense, by an independent certified public accountant chosen by USI who shall examine LICENSEE's business records only on material pertinent to this Agreement.
-In the event the royalties reported and/or paid by LICENSEE are underreported by more than 5% as determined by the audit report, then LICENSEE shall immediately pay the balance owed plus audit expenses and an additional 20% of that amount owed as a penalty for said underreporting.
+- 4.3.
+All amounts due and payable hereunder by LICENSEE shall be made in United States funds without deductions for taxes, assessments, fees, hold-backs or charges of any kind.
+Checks shall be made payable to USC and shall be forwarded to USC at the address in paragraph 4.2 above along with a Royalty Report in the form designated by USC. - 4.4.
+LICENSEE shall keep complete and accurate records of all Products produced, distributed, sold or otherwise used or disposed of by LICENSEE with credit shown for returns for which actual credit is given to customers, such records to show separately the identity of and quantity of LICENSEE Product sold or otherwise used or disposed.
+Sales shall be considered as made on either the date of shipment of the products, or registration activation, if such registration is required under this License. - 4.5.
+USC shall have the right, upon prior notice to LICENSEE, to have the correctness of any Royalty Report audited, at its expense, by an independent certified public accountant chosen by USC who shall examine LICENSEE's business records only on material pertinent to this Agreement.
+In the event the royalties reported and/or paid by LICENSEE are underreported by more than 5% as determined by the audit report, then LICENSEE shall immediately pay the balance owed plus audit expenses and an additional 20% of the amount owed as a penalty for said underreporting.
 The results of any audit shall remain confidential to the parties.
-USI shall have the right to terminate this Agreement if, after audit, LICENSEE has underreported royalties for any two months in a 12-month period.
-Royalty-based records of LICENSEE shall be kept available by LICENSEE for at least a period of time as such records are maintained in the ordinary course of business by LICENSEE after termination of the calendar year in which they are made. - 4.6 LICENSEE shall pay USI interest at the rate of ten percent (10%) per annum, compounded quarterly on any payment that is more than thirty (30) days overdue from the date such payment is due to the date of payment.
-This interest payment shall be in addition to any other remedy provided USI by law or this Agreement.
+USC shall have the right to terminate this Agreement if, after audit, LICENSEE has underreported royalties for any two months in a 12-month period.
+Royalty-based records of LICENSEE shall be kept available by LICENSEE for at least a period of time as such records are maintained in the ordinary course of business by LICENSEE after termination of the calendar year in which they are made. - 4.6.
+LICENSEE shall pay USC interest at the rate of sixteen percent (16%) per annum, compounded monthly on any payment that is more than thirty (30) days overdue from the date such payment is due to the date of payment.
+This interest payment shall be in addition to any other remedy provided USC by law or this Agreement.